Barbados Yacht Charter Guide

 Explore one of the most charismatic Caribbean islands with a Barbados yacht charter.
 Enjoying a seductive climate the whole year-round, it’s all too easy to settle into the soothing rhythm of Bajan life.
 From white beaches to a rum-infused party scene, Barbados really is an iconic destination.
 This well-developed, luxury island has captured many of the charms of the British Empire and retained them in tropical-island style.

-Barbados is situated in the outer Windward Islands of the Lesser Antilles, the closest neighbour being St. Lucia.
+Barbados is situated in the outer Windward Islands of the Lesser Antilles, the closest neighbor being St. Lucia.
 Notwithstanding its relatively small geographical size of only 21 miles by 14 miles, Barbados offers a myriad of top-class facilities for a Barbados yacht charter.

 A British dependent for over 350 years, remnants of colonialism still linger and have become engagingly entwined with the rich cultural identity of the native people.
 The parishes of Barbados are dotted with Colonial houses and sugar plantations dating back to the 17th century, creating a stately backdrop to the West Indian vibe.